-Causes or Alopecia or Thinning Hair
+Causes of Alopecia or Thinning Hair

 There are numerous factors contributing to hair loss.
 Knowing the source is half the battle when it comes to making informed decisions about proper treatment.
 Some conditions may only cause temporary hair loss, while others result in chronic and progressive problems that can last a lifetime without treatment.

-- Age and Genetics: These are the two most common sources of hair loss.
+Age and Genetics: These are the two most common sources of hair loss.
 Hair loss can be part of the aging process.
 Genes play a significant role in determining whether or not hair loss will be present.
 Those with relatives who have experienced hair loss have greater odds of losing their hair as well.

-- Disease and Medical Conditions: There are many diseases that can cause hair loss.
+Disease and Medical Conditions: There are many diseases that can cause hair loss.
 Hair loss can often be an early sign of an undiagnosed condition such as lupus or diabetes.
 Illness, surgeries, stress, eating disorders, poor nutrition and infections are also factors.

-- Hormonal Imbalances: Endocrine disorders including diabetes, thyroid conditions, polycystic ovary syndrome (PCOS) as well as anomalies in androgen or estrogen levels can cause hair loss.
+Hormonal Imbalances: Endocrine disorders including diabetes, thyroid conditions, polycystic ovary syndrome (PCOS) as well as anomalies in androgen or estrogen levels can cause hair loss.
 Pregnancy and menopause can also contribute to hair loss due to hormonal changes.
 While hair actually tends to get thicker during pregnancy, hair loss in women can occur in the postpartum period (Telogen Effluvium).
 This usually recovers after 6-12 months.

-- Prescription Medication: Several medications, including some for blood pressure, heart conditions, birth control, and depression have been shown to be hair loss causes.
+Prescription Medication: Several medications, including some for blood pressure, heart conditions, birth control, and depression have been shown to be hair loss causes.
 Cancer treatments like radiation therapy and chemotherapy can cause hair loss as well.

-- Hair Disorders and Hair Styling: Some hair disorders and diseases such as Alopecia Areata and Trichotillomania can cause hair loss in otherwise healthy people.
+Hair Disorders and Hair Styling: Some hair disorders and diseases such as Alopecia Areata and Trichotillomania can cause hair loss in otherwise healthy people.
 Additionally, some hairstyles and hair products can contribute to hair loss.

 Alopecia Prevention & Treatments